rclone/rclone/MANUAL.md

 The Swift API doesn't return a correct MD5SUM for segmented files (Dynamic or Static Large Objects) so rclone won't check or use the MD5SUM for these.

+### Troubleshooting ###

+#### Rclone gives Failed to create file system for "remote:": Bad Request ####

+Due to an oddity of the underlying swift library, it gives a "Bad Request" error rather than a more sensible error when the authentication fails for Swift.

+So this most likely means your username / password is wrong.
+You can investigate further with the `--dump-bodies` flag.

+#### Rclone gives Failed to create file system: Response didn't have storage storage url and auth token ####

+This is most likely caused by forgetting to specify your tenant when setting up a swift remote.

 Dropbox
 ---------------------------------